DylanLawless/DylanLawless.github.io/_topic/omics/omics_mc_lc.md

 ## The Method

 Untargeted metabolite and lipid analysis is performed on a wide range of samples, from cells to biological fluids or tissues, with minimum sample handling and relatively easy protocols.
-Most commonly, we recommend an extraction with 80% methanol, but the protocols can be optimized to enhance the recovery of certain types of metabolites.
+Most commonly, FGCZ recommend an extraction with 80% methanol, but the protocols can be optimized to enhance the recovery of certain types of metabolites.
 For LC-MS analysis, the FGCZ has established two SOPs:

 1. One tailored for the global screening of polar metabolites
 2. The other for hydrophobic metabolites, mainly lipids

-We have two instrumentations in place for LC-MS metabolomics:
+FGCZ have two instrumentations in place for LC-MS metabolomics:

 - Q-TOF SYNAPT G2 HDMS (Waters)
 - Q-Exactive (Thermo)